 and the essential oils mixing together with the whisk.

-Next, slowly add one tablespoon of water (this will cause a bit of fizzing) stirring after each tablespoon until the bath bomb mixture is like wet sand.
+Next, slowly add one tablespoon of water (this will cause a bit of fizzing) stirring after each tablespoon until the Valentine inspired bath bomb mixture is like wet sand.

-If you’re mixture is too wet, add a few more dry ingredients until you have the correct consistency.
+If your mixture is too wet, add a few more dry ingredients until you have the correct consistency.

-Or you may want to consider making a bath bomb ball and placing it in the mold
+or consider making a bath bomb ball and placing it into the mold

-And gently press bath bomb mixture into the mold until the mold has been filled to the desired amount.
+Gently press the Valentine inspired bath bomb mixture into the mold until the mold has been filled to the desired amount.

 The mixture will rise so it’s best to not overfill.